-A atoms A mt & Craft Actors Art & Craft The students will focus on the awareness, appreciation, and experience of acting through a series of exercises involving Being, Meisner work, Stanislavsky, and other acting tools that increases knowledge and a sense A .
-4 D .
-1 .
-0 .
-X7 of professional training skills.
-Actors Body & Voice Students will engage in games and exercises that introduce fundamental tools of vocal and physical expression and development with a goal to create a concise physical and vocal preparation/warm up for present and A 4 75 4 9 future endeavors.
-Actor Text & Imagination Students will engage in games and exercises that introduce fundamental tools for stimulating and developing expressive creative impulses with a goal to create a foundation for enhanced interpersonal communication and basic actor process.
+The Actors Art The students will focus on the awareness, appreciation, and experience of acting through a series of exercises involving Being, Meisner work, Stanislavsky, Hogan and other acting tools that increases knowledge and a sense of professional training skills.
+Body & Voice V Students will engage in games and exercises that introduce fundamental tools of vocal and physical expression and development with a goal to create a concise physical and vocal preparation/warm up for present and future endeavors.
+Text & Imagination Students will engage in games and exercises that introduce fundamental tools for stimulating and developing expressive creative impulses with a goal to create a foundation for enhanced interpersonal communication and basic actor process.
 This section will also serve as a foundation for understanding, appreciating and exploring the substance of dramatic text.
-Actor Performance Overall performance of application and explorations of all tools listed above to create a performance of selected monolog and short scene material.
-Mid-term Exam The mid-term will be a monologue in which the student will present their work in front of the class and other spectators.
+Includes cold reading.
+Actors Performance Overall performance of application and explorations of all tools listed above to create a performance of selected monolog and short scene material.
+Mid-term Exam The mid-term will be a monologue/duo in which the student will present their work in front of the class and other spectators.
 The instructor will evaluate the scene.
 There will be specific requirements given in advance about the criteria for this mid-term assignment.
-Actor Play Report Students are required to attend the departmental production and write a 2-3 page typed report about the production.
+Play Report Students are required to attend the departmental production and write a 2-3 page typed report about the production.
 The production must include a playbill/program with ticket stub.
 See guidelines for report details.
 Departmental Production Students are required to attend the departmental spring production to mature them as students and art advocates.
 Must attend to receive points.
-Pomos

-Journals Students will be required to keep a written journal of discoveries/explorations during the progression of the class this semester.
+Journals & Article Reports.
+Students will be required to keep a written journal of discoveries/explorations during the progression of the class this semester.
 This journal must include copies all materials presented and any vital sources of information that is either presented or given to you by the professor.
 All entries must be hand written and legible for the professor to read and understand.
 Note.
 Please make a folder or some sort of file to keep up with progress.
 Work given to the professor at the end of the semester must be presentable in evaluating your grade.
 This journal is very important so please keep up with accurate work.
 The instructor will do a random check with students throughout the semester to see the progress of students' journals.
 Do not take this assignment lightly.
 Daily Participation Students will be expected to participate in all class discussions and ensemble exercises with a positive and empathetic energy towards individual and team building.
 Attendance is very crucial in passing this course.
 You will fail this class if you fail your partner or group members.
 The professor will adhere to enforcing the University attendance policy.
 Do not take lightly.
 Majority of your understanding and wisdom of knowledge in this class comes from attending all class lectures.
 There will be no class make-up assignments if you have consistently missed class or repeatedly late.
 No exceptions!
 No excuses!
 Plan accordingly.
-Final Auto Drama The final will be a auto drama in which the student will present their work in front of the class and other spectators.
+Final (Auto drama/Duo) The final will be a partner scene in which the student will present their work in front of the class and other spectators.
 The instructor will evaluate the scene.
 There will be specific requirements given in advance about the criteria for this final project.